platformsh/platformsh-docs/docs/src/guides/symfony/customize/configuration.md

 ## Workers

 **Workers** (or consumers) are a great way to off-load processing in the background to make a website as snap as possible.
-Implementing workers in Symfony is made easy thanks to the [TODO Messenger component](#messenger-component) </doc/current/components/messenger.html>`.
+Implementing workers in Symfony is made easy thanks to the [Messenger component](https://symfony.com/doc/current/components/messenger.html).
 This is why deploying workers is a first-class use-case with Platform.sh.

 To deploy a worker, add an entry under the ``workers`` section: